Table of contents:

 - Don’t be surprised by a temporary decrease in the team’s velocity.
 According to psychologist Bruce Tuckman, every team goes through four development stages: forming, storming, norming, performing.
 What does it mean in practice?
 That every new team member on board needs time to become productive in a new team, new project, and under new circumstances.
 Luckily, the better you prepare for onboarding new members and including them in your project communication, the shorter the time before your team’s velocity increases.

 - Take care of your team’s professional development.
 Equally.
 In successful augmented teams, all members share the concern and the opportunities for development provided by the client’s company.
 If you’re not able to include your remote staff in your product training, brainstorming, or other activities, you’re missing out on leveraging from an integrated and motivated team.
 In such a case, consider rotating the outsourced developers at least once a year to avoid unnecessary burnouts that can be risky for the entire project.
+All caught up in staff augmentation topics?
+Check out this video on what the team augmentation service is and you can benefit from it.

-Team Augmentation success stories
+Team Augmentation service success stories

 Team Augmentation can be an effective solution for scaling up development teams regardless of company size or industry.
 In fact, we cooperated with a whole range of clients and diversified projects using this model of collaboration.
 The key is always to adjust it to particular needs and specific requirements.